Permasteelisa

 Permasteelisa S.p.A. is an Italian company in engineering, project management, manufacturing and installation of architectural envelopes and interior systems.
 The company is known for being one of handful producing continuous external cladding used for the design and construction of large buildings such as airports and skyscrapers.
-Its materials can be found on the Sydney Opera House; the Guggenheim Museum in Bilbao; or the London Shard.
+Its materials can be found on the Sydney Opera House, the Guggenheim Museum in Bilbao, and the London Shard.

 The company has around 3,900 employees worldwide and a network of 40 companies (including offices, plants and R&D centers) in 30 countries.

 History

 The company was founded in 1973 with the name of Infissi Serramenti Alluminio (ISA).
 Its headquarters are in Vittorio Veneto, Province of Treviso.
 After the acquisition of the Australian company Permasteel Industries Pty Ltd in 1986, which manufactured the curtain wall of the Sydney Opera House, the company's name was changed to Permasteelisa.
-This acquisition marks the start to international expansion, first into Singapore and Hong Kong, then to Japan, China, Thailand and Malaysia.
+This acquisition marked the start to international expansion, first into Singapore and Hong Kong, then to Japan, China, Thailand and Malaysia.
 In 1994, Permasteelisa acquired the Dutch company Scheldebouw B.V. and, in 2001, the German company Josef Gartner GmbH.

 At the end of the 1990s, the company entered the United States, first in interiors fit-out and later investing in the curtain wall market.
 In 2011, Permasteelisa was acquired by Japanese Lixil Group for €575 million.

 In 2018, the United States blocked an attempted acquisition of Permasteelisa by Chinese interior design company Grandland from its Japanese owner on unspecified security grounds.
 It is unclear why the Committee on Foreign Investment in the United States (CFIUS) blocked the transaction.

-In May 2020, Permasteelisa is sold to the American fund Atlas Holdings.
+In May 2020, Permasteelisa was sold to the American fund Atlas Holdings.